snowplow/documentation/docs/destinations/warehouses-and-lakes/bigquery/previous-versions/bigquery-loader-0-5-0/index.md

 - User needs to re-launch it manually when failed inserts appear.
 - Otherwise, it could be extremely expensive to run a Dataflow job that idles 99.9% of the time (it cannot terminate as it is a streaming/infinite job1).
 - There's no way to tell Forwarder that it should take a pause before inserting rows back.
 Without the pause there's a chance that Mutator doesn't get a chance to alter the table.
-- Forwarder keeps retrying all inserts (default behaviour for streaming Dataflow jobs), while Repeater has a dead-end GCS bucket.
+- Forwarder keeps retrying all inserts (default behavior for streaming Dataflow jobs), while Repeater has a dead-end GCS bucket.
 - In order to debug a problem with Forwarder, operator needs to inspect Stackdriver logs.

 1Forwarder is a very generic and primitive Dataflow job.
 It could be launched using the standard Dataflow templates.
 But a standard template job cannot accept a subscription as a source, only a topic.
 That means the job must be running all the time and most of the time it will be idle.